The Earth Day Gravel Grinder was way beyond what we thought it could be!!!! -Kathleen Sprole, Team Road Life

 Minnesota had a pretty brutal winter leading up to the event that didn’t want to end.
 Just a week prior to the ride, they received over 12 inches of snow!
 As the snow kept following the team got a little nervous.
 But the forecast for the week looked like it would be warm enough to at least melt some of the massive snow pile, so they decided to take their chances.
 Sunday came with a sunny 60 degrees and it was perfect.
 Beth felt like “Mother Nature must have been watching over us.”

 The day of the event, they were amazed to have over 220 riders and raise over $4,700 for Climate Ride between rider donations (they asked for a suggested donation of $5 a rider), and Imminent Brewery giving 10% of their sales for the day.
 They also arranged an awesome silent auction chock full of goodies from sponsors and an organization (JCI Shakopee) that matched their event fundraising up to a certain amount.
 They could not have asked for better hosts than Imminent Brewing and were amazed by the swell of support from their community.

 They had riders of all ages, experienced gravel riders, and newbies.
 Beth summed the day up like this:

-to say we overwhelmed by the number of riders and the positive feedback we received about the ride is an understatement.
+“To say we felt overwhelmed by the number of riders and the positive feedback we received about the ride is an understatement.
 I’m pretty sure Kat, Aleasha and I are all still riding a high from Sunday.
 It was a ton of work but also a TON of fun, we could not have done it without the support of our awesome community of friends, riders, volunteers and sponsors.
-And we wouldn’t have done it had it not been for the Climate Ride!!
+And we wouldn’t have done it had it not been for the Climate Ride!!”